The Legend of Mir 3

-The Legend of Mir 3 was a sprite based isometric 3-D massively multiplayer online role-playing game, developed by WeMade Entertainment.
+The Legend of Mir 3 is a sprite based isometric 3-D massively multiplayer online role-playing game, developed by WeMade Entertainment.
 It is a sequel to The Legend of Mir 2.

-The basic game mechanics remains largely unchanged from the previous version, with the exception of the graphics being upgraded from 8-bit color to 16-bit High color.
+The basic game mechanics remain largely unchanged from the previous version, with the exception of the graphics being upgraded from 8-bit color to 16-bit high color.
 There is also improved player customization, far larger maps, and a revamped quest system.

 Like its predecessor The Legend of Mir 2, The Legend of Mir 3 is hugely popular in China and South Korea.
 It was certified by the Guinness Book of Records for having 750,000 subscribers online.

-By the time the game had closed in February 2012, it had 120million registered users.
+By the time the game had closed in February 2012, it had 120 million registered users.
 The game also had a peak of 750,000 concurrent users online.

-Murder
+Murder of Zhu Caoyuan

 In 2005, a dispute between two Chinese players of the game erupted into murder.
-Qiu Chengwei, who had won an in-game virtual sword, had lent the sword to his friend, Zhu Caoyuan, who then sold the sword on eBay for 7200 yuan ($870).
+Qiu Chengwei, who had won the Red Dragon Sabre, an in-game virtual sword, had lent the sword to his friend, Zhu Caoyuan, who then sold the sword on eBay for 7200 yuan ($870).
 This enraged Qiu who then stabbed Zhu to death.